jeffgodwyll/dotfiles/README.md

 Requirements
 ------------

-Set zsh as login shell:
+- Set zsh as login shell:

     chsh -s $(which zsh)

+- Vim compiled with pythob

 Installation
 ------------